asciinema/asciinema.github.io/docs/manual/cli/quick-start.md

 The recording ends when you exit `htop` by pressing its `q` shortcut.

+Run `asciinema rec --help` for all recording options.

 ## Replay directly in a terminal

-To replay a recording in your terminal use [play command](usage.md#asciinema-play-filename):
+To replay a recording in your terminal use the `play` command:

 ```sh
 asciinema play demo.cast